 I've seen things you geeks wouldn't believe...

-A brand new GP38 leave the layout at speed and crash to the floor...
+A newly painted regiment knocked from the table and crash to the floor...

 I watched pints of lager fly as two girls clashed over a wargamer's affections...

 All those moments will be lost in time, like 1/300th scale infantry in a deep pile carpet.

 Time to dice...

 Thursday, 30 July 2015

 In early 1981 Alan, my then best mate, and I were allowed to start going by bus into Sheffield city centre on our own at weekends and

 during the summer months after school on the provision that were all home and